Oleaceae (Olive family) Chionanthus

 Chionanthus retusus in the Thomas Church Garden.
 John Rawlings, 3 Apr 2003

-A very attractive group of four fringe trees planted in 1968 graces the secluded patio, designed by Thomas Church, north of the southwest corner of the Main Quad, off Lomita Mall.
-By late March they are in flower, the long narrow petals having a very charming appearance.
-The fruits are dark-blue oval berries borne in terminal clusters.
-In 1998 one of the four was replaced by a vigorous tree (with a plaque for Ruth Sloan) bearing berries ⅝ inch in diameter and ⅞ inch long and containing a stone almost as big.
-It died in 2003, and was subsequently replaced.
+A very attractive group of four fringe trees planted in 1968 graced the secluded patio, designed by Thomas Church, north of the southwest corner of the Main Quad, off Lomita Mall.
+Over the decades they have been assiduously replaced as needed, the current quartet being relatively young and not yet of majestic stature.
+By early April they are in flower, the long narrow petals having a very charming appearance.
+The fruits are dark-blue oval berries borne in terminal clusters, though some trees have only male flowers.

 Chionanthus retusus branchlet with opposite leaves.
 John Rawlings, ca. 2005

 About this Entry: The main text of this entry is from the book Trees of Stanford and Environs, by Ronald Bracewell, published 2005.
-All locations updated and Gravity Probe & Mudd removals noted; Panama & Lomita location added (SP, Apr 2018).
+All locations updated and Gravity Probe & Mudd removals noted; Panama & Lomita location added (Apr 2018, SP).
+Edits (Apr 2024, SP).